 Low back pain is reported by patients as pain in the lower back region.
 This often presents as a dull or strong ache, which is made worse by movement.
 In some circumstances, it may prevent people from standing in a normal standing posture, resulting in a lumbar flexion position.
 The pain may be in the middle of the back, to one side or on both sides of the spine.
 It can also radiate into the buttocks, back of the thigh or lower leg.

-If you have low back pain, you should consult your nearest physiotherapist for assessment, diagnosis and treatment.
+If you have low back pain or any other back injuries you should consult your nearest physiotherapist for assessment, diagnosis and treatment.
 You should cease regular activities that aggravate the pain until this treatment has occurred to prevent aggravation of your symptoms and may increase recovery time.

 Low back pain does not usually have any long-term implications, as long it is properly diagnosed and treated.
 Recovery can take a number of days to weeks depending on the severity of the condition and response to treatment.
 Low back pain is most likely to recur when it is poorly managed and treatment is not followed through to completion.

 Initially, a physiotherapist will diagnose the problem and determine its severity.
 This may involve the use of imaging techniques such as an X-ray, CT scan or MRI.
 From this information, an appropriate treatment plan will be developed.
 The early phase of treatment is focused on pain reduction and may include a variety of hands on techniques such as soft tissue massage, joint mobilisation and muscles releases in conjunction with electrotherapies, traction, medication, taping and exercises.
 When your pain has settled , the physiotherapist will be able to provide you with a comprehensive program of stretching and strengthening exercises designed to return you to your regular activities, and reduce the chances of your back pain recurring.